JakeSlone/Kontent-table-editor/README.md

 # Table editor

-WYSIWYG HTML editor for complex tables, when Markdown just doesn't cut it.
+WYSIWYG HTML editor for complex tables, as a Custom Element for Kontent.ai

 ## Screenshots